maksimKorzh/microgo/README.md

 absolute beginners.

 # Related project
-If you want to learn how it works and find a more readable source code have a look at my <a href="https://github.com/maksimKorzh/bmgp/tree/main">Bare minimim Go program in JS</a>
+If you want to just to try it out without downloading/compiling/installing or learn how it works and find a more readable source code have a look at my
+<a href="https://github.com/maksimKorzh/bmgp/tree/main">Bare minimim Go program in JS</a>.
+Although that's not the exact copy, still you'll get an idea how it works.

 # How to compile and run it?
 Use gcc compiler (mingw on windows), run in